panatrator69/shortener/README.md

 - version pinning on Docker and poetry deps.
 - Dockerfile copies necessary files over rather than the repo directory.
 To better mirror development vs production, consider using Dockerfile build stages.
+- datetime create_now fields should probably be generated on the database side via a schema migration.
+  Not within the orm models.